This is the multi-page printable view of this section. Click here to print.

 Features

-Data Processing Speed Improvement: By distributing file data across multiple storage nodes, it improves data processing speed and reduces analysis time.
+- Data Processing Speed Improvement: Distribute file data across multiple storage nodes to improve data processing speed and reduce analysis time.

-Various Field Utilization: Through fast data processing speed and analysis time, it can be used in various fields such as AI/ML analysis, big data analysis, etc.
+- Various Field Utilization: Through fast data processing speed and analysis time, it can be used in various areas such as AI/ML analysis, big data analysis, and more.

 Parallel File Storage provides the following features.

-Volume Name: Users can set names for each volume.
+- Volume Name: Users can set a name for each volume.

-Snapshot: You can create a snapshot to restore to a specific point in time.
+- Snapshot: Create a snapshot to restore to a specific point in time.

 Volume

-Starts with a lowercase English letter and can be set to 3 to 21 characters using lowercase letters, numbers, and special character (_).
+- It must start with a lowercase English letter and can be set to 3 to 21 characters using lowercase letters, numbers, and special characters (

 Snapshot

-You can recover by selecting a specific snapshot from the snapshot list and creating a new volume based on the snapshot.
+- You can recover by selecting a specific snapshot from the snapshot list and creating a new volume based on that snapshot.

 This is a list of services that must be pre-configured before creating the service.
 For details, refer to the guide provided for each service and prepare in advance.